What We Do For You

 What does your contract specify?

-It looks to me like you are a fairly typical vanity publishing deal:
+It seems to me like you are a fairly typical vanity publishing company:

-If you have a question you want answered, CONTACT US at: email@example.com and we will reply promptly.
+If you have a question you want answered, CONTACT US at: email@example.com and we will respond directly.

 SUBMIT YOUR WRITING

-Once we have evaluated your writing, we will let you know what we think of it, the next steps, if we are able to publish your writing.
+Once we have evaluated your writing, we will let you know our decision about it, and what your next steps should be, if we are interested in publishing your work we will send you an agreement form for you to sign.
 You should hear back from us within three weeks.
-If it takes any longer, we will notify you – we know you are anxiously awaiting a response.
+If it is going to take us longer to evaluate, we will notify you – we know you are anxiously awaiting a response.